Configure a branch policy for an external service

 Branch policies are a powerful feature to ensure high quality code in your repo by establishing requirements for all pull requests.
 External services can use the PR Status API to post detailed status to your PRs.
 The branch policy for external services brings the ability for those 3rd party services to participate in the PR workflow and establish policy requirements.
 This article guides you through the process of configuring a branch policy for a service that is posting PR status.
 For more information about PR status, see Customize and extend pull request workflows with pull request status.

-- A VSTS account with a Git repo.
-If you don't have a VSTS account, sign up to upload and share code in free unlimited private Git repositories.
+- An organization in Azure DevOps with a Git repo.
+If you don't have an organization, sign up to upload and share code in free unlimited private Git repositories.

 - A service that posts status to PRs.
 See Create a pull request status server.